 Because rules regulating the spelling and grammar of French did not become more available and widespread until approximately the 19th century and because most people write the way they speak, spelling will prove a real challenge when reading old French documents.
 Adding to this challenge are factors such as the influence of Latin on the spelling of French words, and the several variations of French and the differences among them, such as differences in pronunciation resulting in different spellings.
-For example the interchangeable use of "s" "c" "ç" or "z" in Latin America and of "ç" and "z" in Spain, or the interchangeable use of "v" "u" and "b" in all French speaking areas.

-DIALECTS SPOKEN IN SPAIN
+DIALECTS SPOKEN IN FRANCE

 THE EFFECT OF LANGUAGE DIVERSITY ON RECORDS

 This language diversity affected the spelling and grammar of records all throughout the Hispanic world in various degrees.
 The following Spanish language death record was created in 1837 in the parish of San Miguel in Anglés, province of Girona, Catalonia, Spain.